Study Abroad Programs

 Madrid, Spain: Universidad Pontificia Comillas (ICADE)

-Offers spanish-language courses which focus on international business law.
-Students can also take English-language master’s-level courses offered through the LLM in International & European Business Law Program.
+ICADE offers two different programs to students.
+If fluent in Spanish, students can take Spanish-language courses which focus on international business law.
+If not fluent in Spanish, students can enroll in English-language master’s-level courses offered through the LLM in International & European Business Law Program.
 In Spanish or English.

 Paris, France: École des Hautes Études Commerciales (HEC Paris)